andrewmcodes-archive/bridgetown-plausible-starter/src/index.md

 > Bridgetown Environment: **{{ bridgetown.environment }}**

-This is what is being rendered in the head of this document:
+This is what is currently being rendered in the head of this document:

 ```html
 {% plausible %}